AbhiPawar5/Machine-Learning/README.md

     Supporting Dataset : fruit_data_with_colors.txt

     Description : The fruits dataset was created by Dr. Iain Murray from University of Edinburgh.
-    He bought a few dozen oranges, lemons and apples of different varieties, and recorded their measurements in a table.

     Goal : Classify fruits into their respective category.